shoeffner/mthesis/src/gaze_library.md

 ## Free and open-source software

-Gaze is free and open-source, its soure code can be found on [GitHub](https://github.com/shoeffner/gaze).
+Gaze is free and open-source, its source code can be found on [GitHub](https://github.com/shoeffner/gaze).
 That means it is publicly available and the source code and software can be modified and redistributed without any limitations.
-It is released under the MIT License, which is open and permissive: It allows commercial and private use, redistribution, and modificatiion of the source code without any conditions other than keeping the license with the files [@MITLicense].
+It is released under the MIT License, which is open and permissive: It allows commercial and private use, redistribution, and modification of the source code without any conditions other than keeping the license with the files [@MITLicense].